 - 1. FTDM meetings must occur within the required timelines, unless approved by the area administrator (AA). - 2.
-Participants listed on the Guide to Shared Planning Meetings must be invited to the FTDM meeting. - 3.
+Participants listed on the Guide to Shared Planning Meetings DCYF CWP_0070 publication must be:

+- 1. Invited to the FTDM meeting. - 2.
+Asked if they need an interpreter for the FTDM, per the following DCYF Administrative policies: - 1.
+6.02 Access to Services for Clients and Caregivers who are Limited English Proficient (LEP). - 2.
+6.03 Access to Services for Individuals with Disabilities. - 3.
 Incarcerated parents must be provided access and opportunities to participate in FTDM meetings. - 4.
-FDTM meetings must be documented in FamLink using the Shared Planning form 14-474.
+FDTM meetings must be documented in FamLink using the Shared Planning Meeting DCYF 14-474 form.

-- 1. Conduct a FTDM meeting within the following timeframes (Convene additional FTDM meetings as needed): - 1.
+- 1. Conduct a FTDM meeting within the following timeframes convene additional FTDM meetings as needed: - 1.
 Prior to: - 1.
 Removing a child and anytime out-of-home placement of a child is being considered. - 2.
 Moving a child from one placement to another. - 3.
 Trial return home or reunification of a child with parents. - 4.
 The end of a Voluntary Placement Agreement. - 2.
 No later than 72 hours after a child is placed: - 1.
 Into protective custody by law enforcement and prior to the shelter care hearing. - 2.
 With a new caregiver due to an unplanned change in placement. - 3.
 On a Voluntary Placement Agreement when there is an emergency and the FTDM cannot occur prior to placement. - 3.
-If the FTDM cannot occur within the required timeframe and is approved by the AA, the caseworker must document the reason, date of approval and notify the FTDM facilitator. - 2.
+If the FTDM cannot occur within the required timeframe and is approved by the AA, the caseworker must document the reason, date of approval, and notify the FTDM facilitator. - 2.
 Certain circumstances may require that an individual be excluded from participating in the FTDM meeting.
 Those circumstances include, but are not limited to the following: - 1.
 The excluded individual is the subject in an on-going criminal investigation. - 2.
 It is unsafe for an individual to participate in the meeting. - 3.
 If the child, caregiver or parent is unable to attend the FTDM meeting, their input will be presented and considered in the decision-making process. - 4.
 If the FTDM is being combined with a Shelter Care Case Conference, a parent must consent to the caregiver's attendance.
 For all other FTDMs combined with other shared planning meetings, if a parent does not consent to the caregiver's attendance, the caregiver will be asked to leave when parent's information is being discussed. - 5.
-Document and verify the following has been documented in the appropriate place on the Shared Planning form DSHS 14-474 in FamLink within seven calendar days: - 1.
-All persons who were invited and who attended. - 2.
-Complete Section 8 on the form. - 3.
-Discussions regarding safety, permanency and well-being outlined in the 1710.
-Shared Planning policy. - 4.
-Any decisions reached and any plans made at the meeting.
+Follow DCYF Administrative policies: